Frnasbukhari/compsci-notes/notes/Intelligent-interactive-systems/Responsible_LLMs_Enhanced.md

 | **Prompt‑based learning** | Steering the model with carefully crafted instructions instead of gradient updates. |
 | **Word embedding** | A fixed‑length numeric vector that captures a word’s meaning. |
 | **Contextual embedding** | The same word gets a *different* vector depending on its sentence, enabling nuance. |

-Keep this table handy—later sections build on these concepts without re‑defining them.

 ---